kanishka-commits/JavaScript/Advance.md

 Offers:
   - Window object: properties of browser
-  - Stack: stores function call
+  - Stack: Stores true temporary/local variables automatically.
-  - Heap Memory: stores temporary variables
+  - Heap Memory: Stores dynamically allocated variables, which can be temporary if you choose to free them soon after use.

 ## Execution Context
 Execution Context is the environment (container) in which JavaScript code is evaluated and executed. \